Boson-peak vibrational modes in glasses feature hybridized phononic and quasilocalized excitations

 \section{glass-forming model}

 We employed the same well-studied two-dimensional ($\dbar\=2$) glass forming model of Ref.~\cite{tanaka_2d_modes_2022}.
 This model is composed of a 50:50 binary mixture of `large' and `small' particles of equal mass, interacting via a purely repulsive $\sim\!r^{-10}$ pairwise potential ($r$ denotes the pairwise distance between particles) that is smoothed up to two derivatives at some cutoff pairwise distance.
-The details of the potential and the units employed can be found, e.g., in Ref.~\cite{modes_prl_2018}.
+The size ratio between the effective diameters of the `large' and `small' particles is 1.4, and the number density is set to $N/V\!=\!0.86$ (in simulation units).
+Further details about the interaction potential and the units employed can be found, e.g., in Ref.~\cite{cge_paper}.

 We prepared 1000 independent glassy samples of $N\!=\!8100$ particles, using the aforementioned glass-forming model.
+This ensemble size is required to ensure the statistical convergence of the VDoS.
 The computer glass transition temperature of this model is estimated as $T\!=\!0.5$ (in simulation units).
 We prepared glasses by first equilibrating the system at high-temperature liquid states with $T\!=\!1$ (again in simulation units).
 Then, we quenched the system at a finite cooling rate of $\dot{T}\!=\!10^{-3}$, until reaching $T\!=\!0.1$.
 We then created a zero-temperature glass by removing the excess heat via a standard conjugate-gradient minimization algorithm.
 For the sake of reproducibility, we report here the values of some basic observables: the mean shear and bulk elastic moduli of our glass ensemble are $G\!\approx\!18.3$ and $K\!\approx\!122.1$, respectively, reported in simulational units.
-The resulting shear wave speed is $c_{\rm s}\!\approx\!4.6$.
+The resulting shear wave speed, sound wave speed, and Debye frequency are $c_{\rm s}\!\approx\!4.6$, $c_{\ell}\!\approx\!12.78$ and $\omega_{\rm D}\!=\left( \frac{ 8 \pi (N/V) }{c_{\rm s}^{-2} + c_\ell^{-2} } \right)^{1/2}\!\approx\!20.1$, respectively.
 The `disorder parameter' $\chi\!\equiv \!\sqrt{N}\,\mbox{std}(G)/\mbox{mean}(G)\!\approx\!3.8$ (measured over our \emph{ensemble} of glassy samples as explained in~Ref.~\cite{sticky_spheres1_karina_pre2021}).
 The mean energy-per-particle is $u/N\!\approx\!3.87$ and the mean hydrostatic pressure is $19.36$, again reported in simulational units.